nrobinson2000/blackbox/README.md

 Using [Tinkercad](https://tinkercad.com), I eyeballed the measurements and designed an initial prototype.
 The breadboard fit in snugly, as did the antenna as well, but the lid was too large and the micro USB hole was too low.
-As this was a prototype, I used below-satisfactory settings, and I hadn't bothered to change the tape on the build plate.
+As [this was a prototype](https://tinkercad.com/things/0NrL4sqKlKY), I used below-satisfactory settings, and I hadn't bothered to change the tape on the build plate.

 After evaluating the initial prototype after printing it on 2017-05-19 I began making the changes.
-I reduce the size of the lid and I raised and increased the size of the micro USB hole.
-Tonight I am printing this version with higher settings, and I replaced the build plate tape.
+I reduced the size of the lid and I raised and increased the size of the micro USB hole.
+Tonight I am [printing this version](https://tinkercad.com/things/7f0rGWDI544) with higher settings, and I replaced the build plate tape.